Aconitum assamicum

 Aconitum assamicum is a species of flowering plant.
 This species was first described in 1963 by Lauener.
-It is a biennial herb that typically grows in temperate biomes, and in India, it is found in Arunachal Pradesh.
+It is a biennial herb native to Arunachal Pradesh in northeastern India, where it grows in temperate biomes.

 Description

 Stems simple, erect, up to 60 cm tall, covered with long, spreading golden hairs, leaves are kidney shaped, flowers pale yellow; sepals with long hairs; petals without hairs.